EmpioDavion/LunaticModdingAPI/README.md

 So you'll only need to worry about functionality that is not part of Lunacid normally.

+### My weapon is throwing exceptions when it's loaded, equipped or spawned

+Check to make sure that the root GameObject of the weapon prefab is set to inactive.

+Lunacid runs some code on the weapon before setting it to active.
+It's possible your weapon is accessing something before it's set up.

 ## Class Information

 Most classes are straightforward and you can use the Show help toggle in the inspector for each class to see what each value means.